l-stanny/Accessible-SVG/README.md

 accesible-SVG
 ===================

-This project is a study in coding an ADA accessibility-compliant inline SVG.
+This project is a self-directed study in coding an ADA accessibility-compliant inline SVG.